 Here are some ways you can help your parents manage their homes more effectively:

 Bill payments: Do you see unpaid bills or Second Notice letters around your parents’ house?
 If you want to escape late fees and stress, you may need help paying your bills.
 Can you find some time to set up payments to happen automatically?
 If that isn’t a choice, you might want to ask a personal assistant to help.

-VITAL DOCUMENTS – If your parents have accumulated files over many years, some decluttering may be required to ensure their essential documents can be located easily.
-They may include birth certificates, passports, wills and powers of attorney, bond certificates, financial statements, and life insurance policies.
+Important documents: If your parents have kept files for a long time, they may need to get rid of some of them so that they can quickly find the important ones.
+They might include birth certificates, passports, wills and powers of attorney, bond certificates, bank statements, and life insurance policies.

-PASSWORDS – If your parents have online accounts, help them set up a secure system for recording all passwords.
-This should be shared with you.
+Passwords: If your parents have online accounts, set up a safe way for them to keep track of all their passwords.
+You should know about this.

-SAFETY MEASURES – You will have peace of mind knowing your parents’ home has functioning smoke detectors and fire extinguishers, that rugs are tacked down to prevent falls, that grab bars are installed in the bathroom if necessary, and that a stair lift is purchased if mobility has become a problem.
+Safety measures: You will feel better knowing that your parents’ home has working smoke detectors and fire extinguishers, that rugs are tacked down to prevent falls, that grab bars are put in the bathroom if needed, and that a stair lift is bought if mobility has become a problem.

 Health management: Are you sure that your parent takes all of their medicines as prescribed?
 If you think you might need help caring for someone, you might want to look into reliable companies.
 If you don’t know where to start, a personal assistant can help.

 Move Management and Home Organization Assistance for Aging Parents With Potomac

 At Potomac Concierge, we understand that your loved ones’ health, safety, and happiness are paramount.
 If your elderly parents are becoming less independent, it may be time to make some changes.